 Black Pomeranian Appearance

-Despite their long fluffy coat, that can cause them to look a little on the larger side, the Pom is actually very thin.
+Despite being a fluffy dog, that can cause them to look a little on the larger side, the Pom is actually very thin.

 Whilst this breed has a large variety of coat colors, the black Pomeranian’s famously fluffy coat is always jet black.